brsaca/brsaca/README.md

 ## Hi I'm [Brenda Saavedra](http://brendasaavedra.com) 👋

 ### Hey there!
-I wear the hat of an Engineering Manager who's particularly smitten with iOS development.
-Currently, I'm on a journey to explore FlutterFlow as a fresh low-code alternative, aiming to leverage its power on various exciting projects. 🚀
+I'm an Engineering Manager with a deep passion for Swift and iOS development.
+Currently, I'm immersed in honing my SwiftUI skills and delving into FlutterFlow as an innovative low-code solution, eager to harness its capabilities for exciting new projects... 🚀

 Get in touch wit me!